Monica Francioso, Academic Director

-Academic Director Monica Francioso joined the CEA Florence team in 2015.
-She is responsible for the oversight of all aspects of Florence academics including academic integrity, curriculum development, and faculty training and assessment.
+Academic Director Monica Francioso joined the CEA Florence team in 2015, and is responsible for the oversight of all aspects of Florence academics including academic integrity, curriculum development, and faculty training and assessment.
 She serves as a leader for students and faculty, and her work ensures compliance with the standards established by our School of Record agreement with the University of New Haven.
-Monica holds regular on-campus office hours and is always happy to talk to students and faculty on academic matters and to respond to all substantive inquiries and concerns.
+Monica holds regular on-campus office hours and is always happy to talk to students and faculty on academic matters, and to respond to all substantive inquiries and concerns.

 Monica obtained a BA in English and Russian from the Università degli Studi di Padova, an MA in English Studies, and a Ph.D. in Italian Studies from Royal Holloway, University of London.
 Her thesis, which she is currently editing for publication, focuses on narrative theory in post-war Italy.
 She has published articles and books, both in Italian and English, on Celati, Calvino, Palandri, and migrant writers.

-Monica has 13 years of experience living abroad in the United Kingdom and Ireland.
+Monica lived abroad in the United Kingdom and Ireland for 13 years.
 Prior to joining the CEA Florence team, Monica held several teaching positions in Italian language, literature and culture at various higher-ed institutions, including Royal Holloway University of London, University of Durham, University of Bath and University College Dublin.
-She earned a CELTA certificate to teach English as a foreign and second language and she taught English to students of all levels, preparing them for the Cambridge English exams.
+She earned a CELTA certificate to teach English as a foreign and second language.
+She also taught English to students of all levels, preparing them for the Cambridge English exams.
 Monica also holds a DITALS II certificate to teach Italian as a foreign and second language, and she worked as a teacher trainer for the same program.

 Monica firmly believes in the importance of studying abroad as a means to broaden horizons and better oneself.
 Her experiences have shown her how enriching speaking/learning other languages and knowing other cultures can be.
 She believes she would be a different person today had she not experienced life abroad.